gremau/EarthSciNotebook/docs/computing/pandoc.md

 Pandoc will pass unicode characters in a document to `pdflatex` that it may not know how to display.
 This is pretty common with greek characters that are used outside of math mode.
 In this case it is probably best to use the Xetex interpreter instead.
-This can be specified by sending `latex-engine=xelatex` to pandoc.
+This can be specified by sending `--latex-engine=xelatex` to pandoc.
 Of course, Xetex must be installed, which is most easily done by installing the full TexLive distribution (large).